Yuli Gurriel Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 18th in MLB.
+- The Padres pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 10th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Padres' 3.98 team ERA ranks 10th among all MLB pitching staffs.

-- The Padres rank 11th in baseball in home runs surrendered (59 total, 1.1 per game).
+- Padres pitchers combine to allow the 10th-fewest home runs in baseball (59 total, 1.1 per game).

-- Snell makes the start for the Padres, his 11th of the season.
-He is 1-6 with a 5.22 ERA and 54 strikeouts in 50 2/3 innings pitched.
+- Musgrove gets the start for the Padres, his seventh of the season.
+He is 2-2 with a 5.64 ERA and 31 strikeouts in 30 1/3 innings pitched.

-- In his last appearance on Thursday, the lefty threw five innings against the Washington Nationals, allowing one earned run while surrendering four hits.
+- The right-hander's most recent appearance came on Friday against the New York Yankees, when he threw 6 1/3 innings, surrendering one earned run while allowing six hits.

-- In 10 games this season, the 30-year-old has put up an ERA of 5.22, with 9.7 strikeouts per nine innings.
-Opponents are batting .244 against him.
+- In six games this season, the 30-year-old has an ERA of 5.64, with 9.2 strikeouts per nine innings.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.